Swanage Railway Trust

 In addition to supporting the Swanage Railway, members get the following benefits:

-Discounted or free train rides (number and price varies by membership - see information below and the notes)
+Discounted or free train rides (number and price varies by membership type)

 Regular editions of the Swanage Railway Magazine